Hinrichsta/SP25-CYBR8950/HomeAutomation/readme.md

  - EcoBee thermostats work by proximity sensing.
 They know if you are home or now. https://ijitra.com/index.php/ijitra/article/view/48/39
  - [Numerous CVEs](https://app.opencve.io/cve/?vendor=ecobee).
 One example includes default root credentials.
+ - ### References
+    - Ecobee has an entire [site](https://www.ecobee.com/en-us/privacy-policy/) dedicated to privacy and security, which is not a surprise given that Ecobee has Amazon Alexa integrations and shares your data (opt in) with utilities.

 ## Shared Concerns